mautic/documentation/en/plugins/salesforce.md

 There is an [official documentation](http://feedback.uservoice.com/knowledgebase/articles/235661-get-your-key-and-secret-from-salesforce) about how to get the Key and secret although it doesn't seem to be updated.

-Go to: *Setup* (tom right corner) / Build (bottom left corner) - Create / Apps / Connected Apps / New
+Go to: *Setup* (top right corner) / Build (bottom left corner) - Create / Apps / Connected Apps / New

 ![Salesforce CRM Create an App](/plugins/media/plugins-salesforce-create-app.png "Salesforce CRM Create an App")